kpmccahill/tslox/README.md

 ### Note on completion
 This implementation is still in progress and is incomplete.
 At the time of writing this, a basic parser is wired up.
-However actual logical assignment has not been completed, so the language does not actually produce any code yet.
-However if you are interested you can see the underlying tree if a valid expression or statement has been passed in.
+Though, actual logical assignment has not been completed, so the language does not actually produce any code yet.
+However, if you are interested, the parser print the underlying AST if a valid expression or statement has been passed in.